A Short and Unified Convergence Analysis of the SAG, SAGA, and IAG Algorithms: Technical Background

 To address this, the SAGA algorithm~\citep{SAGA} preserves the sampling and memory mechanism of SAG, but proposes a bias-correction technique that yields an unbiased gradient estimator $g_k^{\textbf{SAGA}}$, defined as follows:

 The parameter $x_k$ is then updated similarly following~\eqref{eqn:general}.
 The only difference of~\eqref{eqn:SAGA} from~\eqref{eqn:SAG} is that the correction term $\nabla f_{i_k}(x_k)-\nabla f_{i_k}(x_{\tau_{i_k,k}})$ is added without the $1/N$ scaling factor, successfully removing the bias of the gradient estimator.
-To see why, let $\cF_{k}$ be the $\sigma$-algebra generated by $\{i_0, \ldots, i_k\}$, and observe that

-where the first equality holds due to uniform sampling.
-This corroborates the unbiasedness of $g_k^\textbf{SAGA}$.
-Despite this difference from SAG, SAGA achieves a similar rate as SAG~\citep{SAGA}:

-where $C_1$ is some initialization-dependent constant.
-While the exponent of convergence of SAGA is similar to that of SAG, and the two algorithms share the same computational and memory costs, the unbiasedness of SAGA leads to a much simpler convergence analysis relative to that for SAG.
+This leads to a simpler convergence proof for SAGA relative to SAG.
+Moreover, the (in-expectation) convergence rate for SAGA in~\citet{SAGA} yields essentially the same bound as in~\eqref{eqn:rate_SAG} for SAG (up to constants).

 \textbf{Paper Outline.} Although the update rules for SAG and SAGA in~\eqref{eqn:SAG} and~\eqref{eqn:SAGA}, respectively, are very similar, and they achieve essentially the same rates, their current analyses are dramatically different.
 In this context, perhaps surprisingly, we show that a unified proof can be developed to achieve high-probability bounds for both SAG and SAGA.
 This is the subject of Section~\ref{sec:analysis}.
 We also show that the simplicity of our proof lends itself to more general settings: we consider non-convex objectives in Section~\ref{sec:nonconvex} and Markov sampling in Section~\ref{sec:Markov}.
-Finally, in Section~\ref{sec:IAG}, we discuss how the proof technique developed in Section~\ref{sec:analysis} for stochastic VR algorithms can be applied, \emph{with no modifications at all}, to deterministic counterparts such as IAG.
+Finally, in Section~\ref{sec:IAG}, we discuss how the proof technique developed in Section~\ref{sec:analysis} for stochastic variance-reduced algorithms can be applied, \emph{with no modifications at all}, to deterministic counterparts such as IAG.
 In the process, we significantly improve prior rates for IAG.
 Overall, our work sheds novel insights into the dynamics of celebrated variance-reduced algorithms that constitute the workhorse of modern machine learning problems.